 If you don’t currently offer mobile POS in your store, you’re going to soon be in the minority.
 Retailers are quickly realizing how it improves employee efficiency and effectiveness, which improves the bottom line.

-mPOS transaction values are “predicted to exceed $1.9 trillion (opens in new tab) by 2024, up from $850 billion in 2019,” and according to one survey (opens in new tab), “90% of respondents agree or strongly agree that mPOS is cost effective,” with 72% of retailers surveyed accepting mobile payments, compared to 51% in 2017.
+Indeed, mPOS transaction values are “predicted to exceed $1.9 trillion by 2024, up from $850 billion in 2019,” and according to one survey, “90% of respondents agree or strongly agree that mPOS is cost effective,” with 72% of retailers surveyed accepting mobile payments, compared to 51% in 2017.

 4. Detailed employee activity reporting

-Run reports to find out who your top and poorest performing employees are, which employees process the most sales, who is working overtime, etc. You can then use all of this information both to make strategic scheduling decisions, reward high performers, and provide extra training to boost productivity for employees who aren’t performing.
+It's also possible to run reports to find out who your top and poorest performing employees are, which employees process the most sales, who is working overtime and so on.
+You can then use all of this information, both to make strategic scheduling decisions, reward high performers and provide extra training to boost productivity for employees who aren’t performing as well.